inkle/ink/Documentation/WritingWithInk.md

 		Dr Adams and Dr Bernard are having a loud argument in one corner.
 	}

-If Dr Eamon is in as well, the two won't argue, as the lists being compared won't be equal - DoctorsInSurgery will have an Eamon that the list (Adams, Bernard) doesn't have.
+If Dr Eamonn is in as well, the two won't argue, as the lists being compared won't be equal - DoctorsInSurgery will have an Eamonn that the list (Adams, Bernard) doesn't have.

 Not equals works as expected: